GR36/website/_micro/2019-01-08-Posting-From-Gr36-Com-Micro.md

 ---
 I guess the best way for me to do this whole micro posting thing is to set up my own and post everywhere.

-I don't want to move to Wordpress, and I still can't get the damn Micropost to Jekyll to work.
-Stuck so this will have to do for now
+I don't want to move to Wordpress, and I still can't get the damn [Micropub to github](https://github.com/voxpelli/webpage-micropub-to-github) to work.
+Stuck!
+So this will have to do for now